-You are looking for home remedies for migraine so I can assume you know how a simple headache can be monstrous too!
-You dread that horrible migraine attack which not only brings nausea, vertigo and dizziness along with headache but also makes you confined to your bed in a dark room.
-The analgesics seem incompetent when it comes to relief from migraine.
+You are looking for home remedies for a migraine so I can assume you know how a simple headache can be monstrous too!
+You dread that horrible migraine attack which not only brings nausea, vertigo and dizziness along with a headache but also makes you confined to your bed in a dark room.
+The analgesics seem incompetent when it comes to relief from a migraine.
 Even if they work for you, overusing painkillers can actually worsen off the condition.
-If you take OTC pain killer twice a week, it’s all right but more than that may ‘rebound’ your migraine.
+If you take OTC painkiller twice a week, it’s all right but more than that may ‘rebound’ your migraine.
 It will initially decrease the pain but eventually will bring back your migraine headache which is even stronger and worse than ever.
-In such a situation, home remedies for migraine can only save you from the debilitating experience of a migraine attack.
+In such a situation, home remedies for a migraine can only save you from the debilitating experience of a migraine attack.

-Home Remedies for Migraine
+Home Remedies for a Migraine

-1. Feverfew Herbal Remedy for Migraine
+1. Feverfew Herbal Remedy for a Migraine

 Feverfew (Tanacetum parthenium), due to its name suggests that it is a herb used to cure fever.
-However, feverfew is one of the oldest herbal remedies for stubborn headaches including migraine.
+However, feverfew is one of the oldest herbal remedies for stubborn headaches including a migraine.
 When you use feverfew leaves, you instantly feel that the intensity of your migraine headache has been reduced.
 The magical compound in the feverfew herb is called parthenolides which works by controlling the expansion and contraction of your blood vessels.
 When your brain signals the blood vessels to get constricted, feverfew will keep them dilated.
 It also improves the tone of the blood vessels so that you may get fewer headaches over time.
 Feverfew also neutralizes the chemicals known as prostaglandins that have been known to give pain and swelling.
-While the best remedy for migraine with feverfew will be to chew on a couple of medium sized feverfew leaves, you can also make tea out of this herb to get relief from your migraine attacks.
+While the best remedy for a migraine with feverfew will be to chew on a couple of medium sized feverfew leaves, you can also make tea out of this herb to get relief from your migraine attacks.

 It is as simple as this.
 Just chew 2-3 fresh leaves of feverfew plant.
 However, many of you will find it difficult to chew fresh leaves as it may make your tongue lose the sense of taste.
 If it happens with you, try chewing dry feverfew leaves.